WINTER STORM WATCH TOMORROW

 A WINTER STORM WATCH has been posted across northeast Wisconsin for tomorrow...
 And tomorrow is also a FIRST ALERT WEATHER DAY.

-Today looks quiet...
-Skies will be mostly sunny.
-Temperatures will be rising into the lower half of the 30s this afternoon.
+This afternoon skies will be mostly sunny.
+Temperatures will be rising into the lower half of the 30s.
 We’ll also have a light southwest wind.
-Enjoy it while we’ve got it!
+Enjoy the calm conditions while they last!

 Changes will arrive tonight...
 Skies will cloud over with a brief bout of some light freezing rain after midnight.
 So a thin glaze of ice could be on untreated roads early tomorrow morning.
 Any mixed precipitation will then quickly turn to wet, heavy snow.
 The heaviest snowfall will be during the afternoon and early evening hours.
 Travel will become increasing difficult as the day wears on.
 Most of the area will see 4-8″ of snow, but some totals closer to the Upper Michigan border could be higher than that.
 As the storm wraps up early Friday morning, a blustery northwest wind may cause areas of blowing and drifting snow, especially in rural areas.